GianlucaFuwa/MetaQCD.jl/docs/src/gaugefields.md

 When using even-odd preconditioned dirac operators, the fermion fields get wrapped in a struct called `EvenOdd` such that we can overload all functions on that type.
 Our convention is to define the fields on the even sites.
-While we haven't tested whether the following is actually more performant, we map all even sites to the first half of the array to have contiguous memory accesses.
+We map all even sites to the first half of the array to have contiguous memory accesses.
 The function `eo_site` does exactly this mapping.

 `Spinorfield`s are created in the same way as `Gaugefield`s with the gauge action type parameter being replaced by the number of Dirac indices.
 For `Spinorfield`s we have the